pulsejet/ndn-play/README.md

 ## License

 All code in the repository is licensed under the Apache License Version 2.0.

-The DCT tools are licensed under the LGPLv2.1 license.
-If you want a more permissive build, remove the `dct-wasm` dependency from `package.json` and references from `angular.json`.
+DCT tools are licensed under the GPLv3 license.
+If you want a permissive build, remove the `dct-wasm` dependency from `package.json` and references from `angular.json`.